BrauchiLab · UACh Instituto de Fisiología · Valdivia, Chile

 In 2006, he received his Ph.D. in Molecular and Cellular Biology from Universidad Austral de Chile, Valdivia, studying the biophysics of thermoTRP channels under the supervision of Dr. Ramón Latorre.

-Dr. Brauchi was awarded a prestigious PEW Fellowship and conducted his postdoctoral training with Dr. David E. Clapham at Harvard Medical School, where he worked on TRPM7's role in cholinergic vesicle fusion.
+Dr. Brauchi was awarded a PEW Fellowship and conducted his postdoctoral training with Dr. David E. Clapham at Harvard Medical School, where he worked on TRPM7's role in cholinergic vesicle fusion.

 Areas of Expertise